 “Skin-to-skin” contact: The aspect of bonding so closely with their babies is an enjoyable experience for nursing mothers.
 The skin-to-skin contact during breastfeeding can enhance the emotional connection between mother and infant.

-Beneficial for you: Breastfeeding can help you feel confident in your ability to care for Your Baby .
+Beneficial for you: Breastfeeding can help you feel confident in your ability to care for Your Child .
 It can also help you to burn calories, as well as help shrink the uterus so that you can easily return to your pre-pregnancy shape and weight.
 Furthermore, research shows that breastfeeding helps reduce the risk of breast cancer, high blood pressure, diabetes, and cardiovascular disease, and may decrease the risk of uterine and ovarian cancer.

 Challenges of breastfeeding

-Time and frequency of feedings: At the early stage when Your Baby feeds more frequently, breastfeeding is a big time commitment.
+Time and frequency of feedings: At the early stage when Your Child feeds more frequently, breastfeeding is a big time commitment.
 The breastfeeding schedule or the need to pump breast milk during the day may make it difficult for you to work, run errands, or travel.
-And with breast milk, you need to feed Your Baby more often because breast milk digests faster than formula.
+And with breast milk, you need to feed Your Child more often because breast milk digests faster than formula.
 This means you may find yourself in demand every 2 or 3 hours in the first few weeks.

-Diet: If you’re breastfeeding, you need to be conscious of what you eat and drink, since these can be passed to Your Baby through the breast milk.
+Diet: If you’re breastfeeding, you need to be conscious of what you eat and drink, since these can be passed to Your Child through the breast milk.
 Just like during pregnancy, you should not eat fish that are high in mercury.
 You should also avoid any alcohol.
-Caffeine intake shouldn’t be more than 300 milligrams (about one to two cups of regular coffee) per day because it can make Your Baby restless and irritable.
+Caffeine intake shouldn’t be more than 300 milligrams (about one to two cups of regular coffee) per day because it can make Your Child restless and irritable.
 The best time to drink coffee is right after your last feed.